England turn to Stokes early despite knee concerns

 Henry Nicholls then unnecessarily hooked Sam Curran to Broad at long leg on 16 as an overnight 173 for three became 191 for five.

-However, with BJ Watling, a double centurion at the Bay Oval last week, and Test debutant Daryl Mitchell settling into their stride, Stokes was brought on to bowl.
+However, with BJ Watling, England’s tormentor at the Bay Oval with an epic double century, and Test debutant Daryl Mitchell settling into their stride, Stokes was brought on to bowl.

+Watling settled after tentatively prodding forward at Sam Curran on one, with the edge dropping short of makeshift wicketkeeper Ollie Pope, while Mitchell was a capable foil at the other end.

+Watling had moved on to 29 not out while Mitchell was unbeaten on 26 as the session came to a close.

 Advertising